huan/paper-morpho-vector-presentation/paper/text.md

 ---
-title: A Review of Word Embedding Based on Morpheme Vector Representation
+title: A Review of Word Embedding in Morphonology
 subtitle: With pandoc and a very long bash command
 author:
 - Huan LI (李卓桓) huan@bupt.edu.cn